daggersdrawn/.emacs.gammelig/README.rst

 flight plans
 ============

-copy my user file to one of your own. must have the same filename as the username or hostname of your system, see https://github.com/rizumu/rizumu-emacs/blob/master/init.el#L222  ::
+copy my user file to one of your own. must be the same filename as the username or hostname of your system, see https://github.com/rizumu/rizumu-emacs/blob/master/init.el#L222  ::